gv1/hk1-mini/README.md

 # hk1-mini
 Slackware / Ubuntu on hk1 mini

 Issue: kernel is not SMP.
-Use command line paratmeter maxcpus=1 system gets hung as soon as another core is enabled using echo 1 > /sys/devices/system/cpu/cpuX/online  or so.
+Use command line paratmeter maxcpus=1 to get system up.
+System gets hung as soon as another core is enabled using

+    echo 1 > /sys/devices/system/cpu/cpuX/online  or so.

 Slackware 14.2